kylemclaren/mongo-transporter/README.md

 ## Deploy!

 Launch a new app and then add your environment variables in the Heroku dashboard.
 This will create a new Heroku app.
-You will need to scale manually to one worker dyno via the dashboard or the command line `heroku ps:scale worker=1`.
+You will need to scale manually to one worker dyno via the dashboard or the command line `heroku ps:scale worker=1`

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/kylemclaren/mongo-transporter)

 ## Config vars

-- `SOURCE_MONGO_URL` - This is the full connection URI of the MongoDB deployment that you want to sync **from**. eg. `mongodb://username:strongpassword@candidate.44.mongolayer.com:10000/prod_db?authSource=local`
+- `SOURCE_MONGO_URL` - This is the full connection URI of the MongoDB deployment that you want to sync **from**. eg. `mongodb://username:strongpassword@candidate.44.mongolayer.com:10000/local?authSource=prod_db` You will need to create a user that can read from the `oplog.rs` collection.
-- `SOURCE_NS` - ???
+- `SOURCE_NS` - The DB name and collection to sync from. eg. `prod_db.myCollection`
-- `DESTINATION_MONGO_URL` - This is the full connection URI of the MongoDB deployment that you want to sync **to**. eg. `mongodb://username:strongpassword@candidate.44.mongolayer.com:30000/staging_db?authSource=local`
+- `DESTINATION_MONGO_URL` - This is the full connection URI of the MongoDB deployment that you want to sync **to**. eg. `mongodb://username:strongpassword@candidate.44.mongolayer.com:30000/staging_db?authSource=local` This must be the Primary member of the replica set and can use any user with read\write access.
+THe user doesn not need to authenticate to the `local` DB.
-- `DEST_NS` - ???
+- `DEST_NS` - The DB name and collection to sync from. eg. `staging_db.myCollection`

 Note that the users for both the source and destination deployments must use a user with [oplog access](https://docs.compose.io/common-questions/getting-oplog-access.html).